 Who doesn’t love a good before and after reveal?!
 I hope you all do because I have 3 of them today!
-I really wanted to beef up this post with 3 great before and after projects that I’ve done recently, and I hope they inspire you.
+I really wanted to share with you 3 Easy Projects to Inspire.
 They were all fairly easy, some more time consuming than others, but still pretty easy.

 The first project I want to share with you is this repurposed puzzle wall art.
 I love, love putting puzzles together.
 When I was younger I put together puzzles like crazy, not so much anymore unless I want half the pieces chewed on and/or lost, Lol.
 I had an Anne Geddes 3 puzzle box set I put together.
 I mod podged the 3 puzzles and my mom had 2 of them framed.
 I had wanted to hang them in my future laundry room, but not so much anymore.
 Instead of throwing out a perfectly good picture I just repurposed it.
 They are pretty cute, huh?
 My daughters think these babies are adorable and fun looking.

 First I flipped the picture over and tore off the paper.
 Then I took off the fasteners keeping the contents in place, and removed the puzzle from the frame.
 I also took the glass out and cleaned it and put it back in.